SyedAli431/ansible-vault-lab/README.md

    Click Profile > Settings > Developer settings > Personal access tokens > Token (classic)

-   **NOTE**: Enusre that you copy the PAT key and save it somewhere as this is the only time the value can be viewed
+   **NOTE**: Enusre the PAT key value is noted down as it somewhere as this is the only time the value can be viewed

 4) Clone the repository to local machine to begin configuration: